Magicrafter13/RandomNotification/README.md

 ### What is it?

-This is the app and server source code for the CS455 networking group project.
+This is the Android app and server source code for the CS455 networking group project.

 ### Info

-The app is built with Kotlin and the server is built with ...
+The app and server backend are built using Java.
+The app currently runs on API 30 R.